Updated: December 19, 2022

-Sapphires have stood the test of time, while growing in popularity during the most recent decades as the sapphire became the gemstone of Royals – most notably Princess Diana’s Blue Sapphire Engagement Ring.
+Sapphires have withstood the test of time, while growing in popularity during the most recent decades as the sapphire became the gemstone of royals - most notably Princess Diana's 12-carat oval sapphire engagement ring.

 What is a Sapphire?

 A sapphire is a precious gemstone, or in more technical terms, a variation of the Corundum mineral.
 It is composed of aluminum oxide with small quantities of elements including chronium, iron, magnesium, titanium, or vanadium.

 Blue sapphires are known as the birthstone for September, or the birthstone of Virgos.
 The rich, velvety blue color has captured the hearts of many.
 When incorporated into Royal Jewels, such as Princess Diana's engagement ring, it is said to represent wisdom, virtue, good fortune, and holiness.
 In a modern couple's engagement ring, a blue sapphire symbolizes faithfulness and sincerity.
 A beautiful sentiment of commitment and love for one another as you exchange your wedding vows.
 The meaning behind this gemstone in your wedding rings makes them that much more valuable.

 Not to mention that a blue sapphire wedding ring is the perfect way to ensure you have your "something blue"!

 The Bluesette Trio Ring set is designed with Princess Diana's sapphire engagement ring in mind, and has created a cohesive his and hers matching set.
 The Bluesette engagement ring is crafted with an oval cut, blue sapphire center stone, surrounded by an oval, diamond halo.
 Paired with a delicate blue sapphire and diamond ladies band, this sapphire bridal set is perfectly matching with a classic gold men's band that incorporates both a blue sapphire and diamonds, connecting both him and her while they are together and apart.

 What Color are Sapphires?